ealipio/hero-form/README.md

 ```bash
 CONNECTION_URL=mongodb://yourUser:yourPassword@xxx666.mlab.com:19406/yourDatabase
 ```
+### client side:
+we are going to use react for the ui side, first we are going to need a proper package to create the project, the best is create-react-app:

+* npx create-react-app client  (you do not need to run this step again)

 I'll including changes to have all in a container even the database and be independent of mlab,